Dispersion relation of the neutrino plasma: Unifying fast, slow, and collisional instabilities: General form of the dispersion relation

 A general property of the dispersion relation Eq.~\eqref{eq:general_dispersion_relation} is that the integrals $I_n$ appear multiplied by the factor $\mu$, which is large compared to all other scales set by masses and collisions.
 Therefore, to satisfy the dispersion relation, which contains an inhomogeneous polynomial, it would appear necessary that the oscillation frequency $\mathrm{Re}(\omega)$ of a solution is of the order of $\mu$, so that the products $\mu I_n$ become factors of order unity.

 Therefore, we will initially consider only cases where $\mathrm{Re}(\omega) \gg \tomegaE$ and $\Gamma_E$.
 We refer to these solutions as \textit{gapped modes}, since their frequency $\omega$ is always characterized by the scale $\mu$ and thus remains cleanly separated from zero.
-The terminology is borrowed from condensed matter physics, where a mode is said to be gapless if there exists a wave number $k$ for which $\omega$ vanishes.

 Later, we will discuss the possibility of collective modes with $\mathrm{Re}(\omega) \sim \tomegaE$ or $\Gamma_E$.
 These will be referred to as \textit{gapless modes}.
 While they are not strictly gapless -- in the sense of having zero real eigenfrequency -- their typical frequencies are much smaller than those of the gapped modes.
 In the limit of vanishing vacuum frequencies and collisional rates, they tend toward unphysical zero-frequency modes.
+Our terminology is borrowed from condensed matter physics, where a mode is said to be gapless if there exists a wave number $k$ for which $\omega$ vanishes.